Here is a link to my audio podcast “Nugget Man.”

 He uses charcoal and cooks the birds, basting with Dr. Baker’s famous sauce (recipe below) at intervals, for about 1 hour, 15 minutes over high heat.
 “The sauce isn’t a secret,” he told me.
 “It has an egg in it which keeps it emulsified.”

-He speaks affectionately and admiringly of his late father-in-law.
+He speaks affectionately of his late father-in-law.
 “He came up with more than 50 chicken products but there are other contributions you won’t hear about.”
 The reason, Jeff continued, was Dr. B’s personality.
 “He was a modest man who didn’t talk about himself very much.
 It’s phenomenal what he did for the poultry industry.”

 He points out that Dr. Baker never patented anything or tried to make money from his work.
 “He was a kind man who loved to see people benefit from what he came up with.”